sagasu/PersonStore/README.md

 4) I don't use transactions for a single insert operation.
 If I were to insert into multiple tables/data stores at this same time, I would wrap it in a transaction.

 5) I don't see point in writing unit tests/integration/system tests in C# for entry point project (PersonStore).
-6) I like unit testing guidelines from Roy book.
+6) I like unit testing guidelines from Roy Osherove book (The Art of Unit Testing).
 This is what I try to follow.
+What is written in a book is that you should not try to test frameworks like EF, or code that runs a third party libraries, just focus on a business logic code.
+That is why I am not interested in putting a test harness on top of Persons table creation script, EF or automapper.
+8) I would normally add extra level of integration testing/system testing on top of my API, but I feel that I already spent too much time on this exercise.
 7) StoreController exposes a method to create a Person table, in case if someone would like to drop provided SQL Lite database and create it from scratch.